Home » Finance » VALife Insurance Program to Replace S-DVI

 Do I Have to Switch From S-DVI To VALife?

 As mentioned above, S-DVI accepted new enrollments until the end of 2022.
 The initial 2023 enrollment options included the ability to switch from S-DVI to VALife.
-Those who already carry S-DVI and apply for VALife between 2023 and the end of 2025 may carry S-DVI for the two-year introductory period for VALife.
+Those who already carry S-DVI and apply for VALife between 2023 and the end of 2025 may continue to carry S-DVI for the 2-year introductory period of VALife.

 But you DO NOT have to switch out of S-DVI and into VALife.
-You may keep S-DVI and the coverage will apply as long as you continue paying your premiums.
-December 31, 2025, is the final day you may apply for VALife while continuing to maintain S-DVI for the two-year intro period.
+You may keep S-DVI.
+The coverage will remain in effect as long as you continue to pay your premiums.
+December 31, 2025, is the final day to apply for VALife (see below) while continuing to maintain S-DVI for the two-year introductory period.

 Such options are always subject to change based on new legislation, changes to federal policy, or other factors.
-It is best to check the current guidelines before you apply.
+It is best to review the current guidelines before applying.

 How Much Does VALife Cost?

-VALife premiums are based on the age you are when you enroll.
-For example, a 20-year-old enrollee would pay just under $11 monthly for $10,000 worth of coverage, whereas an 80-year-old enrollee would pay just under $130 for the same amount.
+VALife premiums are based on your age at the time of enrollment.
+For example, in the past, a 20-year-old enrollee would pay just under $11 monthly for $10,000 worth of coverage.
+Meanwhile, an 80-year-old enrollee would pay just under $130 for the same amount.

-For the full $40 thousand in coverage, that 20-year-old would pay under $50 per month, while the 80-year-old enrollee pays approximately $510.00 for the same insurance.
+For the full $ 40,000 in coverage, the 20-year-old would pay under $50 per month, while the 80-year-old enrollee pays approximately $510.00 for the same insurance.
 However, these rates are given as examples only at the VA official site and are subject to change.
+Your experience may vary.

 RELATED: